 Leave a Lot of Blank Space

-Leaving enough blank or white space around your text or graphics on the cards helps you give more emphasis on the most important details.
+Leaving enough blank or white space around your text or graphics on the cards helps you give more emphasis to the most important details.
 Ideally, you should strike a balance between your text and graphics and the blank space around them.
 Avoid filling your business card design with unnecessary elements or information.
 Proper use of blank space makes it easy for the readers to access the contact information.

 Put a Personal QR Code

 It is a wise, smashing idea to create a QR for yourself and put it on your business cards.
 Obviously, it is impossible for you to insert all details into the small card space.
-Having a QR code, however, is a great and easy solution to give a plenty of company’s information to the prospects without cluttering the cards.
+Having a QR code, however, is a great and easy solution to give plenty of company information to the prospects without cluttering the cards.
 Moreover, your clients can add your contact information to their smartphones without bothering themselves to type it.

 Add a Special Finish

 Want to leave a lasting impression on the prospects as soon as they touch your business cards?
 Consider adding a special finish like spot-UV, foil blocking or velvet lamination to your cards.
 Though this may cost more than planned, it can do wonders.
 If you are not on a budget, it is highly recommended to add a special finish to your cards to make them more tactile, tangible, life-like and memorable.
-Remember that high quality cards are more likely to be kept by the high-end clients or shared with more and more people.
+Remember that high-quality cards are more likely to be kept by high-end clients or shared with more and more people.